 Short Term Shelter

-Before you go to a shelter, always check with your local emergency management agency for availability & services.
+Before you go to a shelter, always check with your local emergency management agency for availability and services.
 Searching for shelters will not add you to a list.
 Think of it like doing a search on the Internet.

 For health and space reasons, pets are generally not permitted in public emergency shelters.
-Contact the emergency management office or your local animal shelter or humane society to see if there is a shelter set-up to take pets in an emergency.
+Contact the emergency management office or your local animal shelter or humane society to see if there is a shelter set up to take pets in an emergency.